Wednesday, 17 May 2023

 Stunt Race FX SNES Super Nintendo Box Art

 Arriving in 1994, Stunt Race FX (Wild Trax in Japan) brought arcade-style racing to the Super Nintendo.
-Developed by Nintendo EAD and Argonaut, this title showcased the Super FX chip's ability to deliver reasonably smooth racing in a fully 3D environment, and it featured some very impressive physics for the time.
-With a strong variety of tracks, adorable anthropomorphic vehicle designs, vibrant visuals, and personality to spare, Stunt Race FX offered a very unique racing experience to those who had the chance to play it back in the day, and it's still pretty fun and incredibly charming today.
+Developed by Nintendo EAD and Argonaut, this title showcased the Super FX chip's ability to deliver reasonably smooth racing in a fully 3D environment, and it featured some very impressive physics for the time as well.
+If you had a need for speed, Stunt Race FX was the game for you back in the day!
+With a nice variety of tracks, adorable anthropomorphic vehicles, very impressive-for-their-time visuals, and personality to spare, Stunt Race FX offered a very unique racing experience, and it's still pretty fun and charming today.
+It was a wild ride filled with bumps, jumps, and hairpin turns - just like life, but with less insurance claims...

 Shop for Stunt Race FX on eBay